 As the time of delivery approaches, you might notice that Braxton Hicks contractions become more frequent and intense.
 It is very common for women to think that they are experiencing actual labor and proceed to the hospital or call their midwife only to learn that it was a false alarm or “false labor.”

-How can you tell the difference between real labor and false labor?
+How to tell the difference between Braxton Hicks vs. real contractions

 Signs of false labor include: